philippabele/shift-change-with-angular-draft-a/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations 🎉 The nursing-home-volunteer thanks you ✨.
+Congratulations 🎉 We thanks you ✨.

-Once your PR is merged, your contributions will be publicly visible on [seniorenaktivierung.de](https://seniorenaktivierung.de).